mjt-books/python-book/chapters/chapter-16.md

 Framework-specific tools can help:

 - **PyTorch:** use `torch.distributed.launch` for launching distributed jobs, and handle retries at the application level.
-- **TensorFlow:** use `tf.distribute.Strategy` for distribution, and rely on the underlying orchestration system for fault tolerance.
+- **TensorFlow:** use `tf.distribute.Strategy` for distribution, and rely on the underlying orchestration system for fault tolerance. `tf.distribute.Strategy` is a high-level TensorFlow API that manages how models and variables are replicated across devices and workers so you can write mostly single-process-style code.
 - **Kubernetes:** use Jobs or CronJobs for batch processing, with built-in restart and backoff policies.

 ---